Ram-eez/Go-Bookstore/README.md

-Used mySQL to Create the database and the table sperately.
+Used mySQL to create the database and the table sperately.
 ```
 CREATE DATABASE simplerest;
 USE simplerest;